 Accountants anticipate spending less time on compliance tasks, such as bookkeeping and account preparation, 48% and 75%, respectively.
 Some think technology’s penetration into the industry means accountancy may gradually become obsolete.
 Still, many agree that it paves the way for skilling upwards toward more specialized areas, accounting market stats suggest.

 Portfolio management also has a high adaptability rate (slightly above 81%) as other core technologies like financial planning and CRM software, yet its user rate is considerably low.
 E-signature and form filling and investment data/analytics both have high user rates, 7.96 and 7.74, but very low market penetration at 68.75% and 57.95%, respectively.

 (T3 Technology Hub)

 The impact of the pandemic eventually created economic winners and losers in the country, as evidenced by accounting statistics in Canada.
 20% of respondents reported unchanged revenue figures, whereas 21% of firms reported increased revenues for their organizations.
 Optimism among professionals remained low as well, sitting at 17% in the third quarter of 2020.

 The situation for the financial industry is not as extreme as other vulnerable sectors, such as tourism.
-As opposed to two-thirds of financial professionals who have already returned to the pre-crisis levels, only 15% of tourism experts can say the same.
+As opposed to two-thirds of financial professionals who returned to the pre-crisis levels, only 15% of tourism experts could say the same.